JasonSangiamo/profiles.fyi/README.md

 ## Getting Started

-If you want to clone this repository.
-The firs thing you need to do after cloning is install backend and frontend dependencies to do this, run
+If you want to run this repository locally, the first thing you need to do after cloning is to install backend and frontend dependencies to do this, run
 ~~~
 npm install
 ~~~

 from both the project root and from /client.